-As long as the income is declared and I pay taxes, I don’t think the CRA cares about which account I use to receive my payments.
+As long as the income is legal, and declared and I pay taxes, I don’t think the CRA cares about which account I use to receive my payments.

 There is a lot of support and resources for small business owners in Canada.

 I found the small business center at the local library invaluable when I arrived in Canada.